LeaVerou/lea.verou.me/2023/eigensolutions/index.md

 ### Example: Coda table filtering

-[Coda](https://coda.io), a product I’ve been using a lot in the last few months, and has replaced Google Docs, Google Sheets, and a few custom apps I was using.
+[Coda](https://coda.io) is a product I’ve been using a lot in the last few months.
+It has replaced Google Docs, Google Sheets, and a few more niche or custom apps I was using.
-It’s full of examples of this pattern, but for the sake of brevity, I’ll focus on one: table filtering.
+Its UI is full of examples of this pattern, but for the sake of brevity, I will focus on one: table filtering.

 At first, the filtering UI is pretty high level, designed around common use cases: